River cruising may be less well-known than ocean cruising, but it’s becoming more popular every year. And for good reason.

 That works for us.

 Our experience: There were plenty of happy middle-aged passengers on our cruise.
-We suspect the demographic is dropping on the newer, more contemporary vessels.
+However, the demographic is dropping on the newer, more contemporary vessels.

 20. The staff to passenger ratio is fab.